 Market Modelling Report

 Prior to, as well as after, receiving submissions, TransGrid held a number of bilateral meetings with submitters to enable greater understanding of the RIT-T assessment, the reliability requirements at Broken Hill and how the proposed solutions are expected to be able to assist with meeting the identified need.
-These discussions have played a pivotal role in being able to define and include the credible options assessed in this PADR.
+These discussions played a pivotal role in being able to define and include the credible options assessed in this PADR.